hashgraph/hedera-mirror-node/README.md

 expose the data.
 This approach provides the following advantages:

 - Lower compute and bandwidth requirements
-- It allows users to only save what they care about, and discard what they don’t (lower storage requirement)
+- Allows users to only save the data that they care about (lower storage requirement)
 - Easy searchable database so the users can add value quickly
 - Easy to consume APIs to make integrations faster